mcnuttandrew/color-buddy/README.md

 - [x] New "blank" button
 - [ ] Minor: Make keyboard short cut (option+up/down) for the z-direction
+- [ ] Chore: Extract some common types into a top level location (like types.ts type thing)
+- [ ] Chore: Rearrange some of the colors in the color area eg make rg on xy and b on z etc, blocking polar stuff
 - [ ] Polar stuff
-- [ ] Chore: Extract some common types into a top level location (like types.ts type thing)
-- [?]
-Rearrange some of the colors in the color area eg make rg on xy and b on z etc
 - [ ] Insert color theory options, eg insert opposing, inserting analogous color, etc, mine from the adobe picker
 - [ ] Labels, tooltips, etc
 - [ ] Nice to have: Rest of basic geometry manipulations: flip (horizontal, vertical), scale, Distribute radially